nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 ### 3.2.4 Event Connections

-The output connections for ports are connected to the `eventLogger` component.
+The output connections for log ports are connected to the `eventLogger` component.

-`Ref/MathSender/MathSenderComponentAi.xml`, line 861:
+`Ref/MathSender/MathSenderComponentAi.xml`, line 845:

 ```xml
    <!-- Event Logger Binary Connections -->